tymish/docs/usecases/2-1-add-vendor.md

-# 1.1 Add Employee User Story
+# 2.1 (Studio Manager) Add vendor
 ```
 As a studio manager,
-I want to add a new employee.
+I want to add a new vendor.
 ```

 ## Use Cases